stitchfix/merch_calendar/README.md

 ## Usage

-For converting a date into a `MerchWeek` object.  `MerchWeek` object can take a date can translate to what merch week the date falls into.
+For converting a date into a `MerchWeek` object.

 ```ruby